Peer review guide

 How does peer review work?

-Example of a summative peer review
+Example of a summative peer evaluation

-2. Students are trained and practiced on how to use the scoring grid and provide feedback
+2. Students are trained and practiced on how to use the scoring grid and provide feedback.

 3. Students complete and submit a final assignment

-6. Instructor and students reflect on the activity with an emphasis on reinforcing the learning that has occurred by giving peer feedback
+6. Instructor and students reflect on the activity with an emphasis on reinforcing the learning that occurred by giving peer feedback

-Example of a formative peer review
+Example of a formative peer assessment

 2. Students are trained and practiced on how to evaluate and provide feedback